dannyash9987/Estill-County-Resource-Hub/logs/index.md

 #   How can local government be contacted?

-[underline]"Do you know how you're local government can be contacted?"[underline]
+"Do you know how you're local government can be contacted?"
 If the answer is **NO** then read on!
 - Social Media
 - Office Phone